RadicallyOpen/RadicallyOpen/_events/2017-05-NewJersey-Intensive.markdown

 ### Travel information {{page.venue}}

-####Part 1
+####Part 1: Rowan University

-will be co-hosted by Rowan University: The training will be in the Chamberlain Student Center, Rowan University, 201 Mullica Hill Road, Glassboro, NJ 08028.
+Part 1 will be co-hosted by Rowan University: The training will be in the Chamberlain Student Center, Rowan University, 201 Mullica Hill Road, Glassboro, NJ 08028.

+The closest airport to Rowan University is: Philadelphia International Airport (25 miles, 30 minutes), 8000 Essington Avenue, Philadelphia, PA.
+Alternatively, the Amtrak service is available into Philadelphia at 30th Street Station: 2955 Market Street, Philadelphia, PA In both cases, delegates will have to take a taxi or Rapid Rover to Glassboro.
+There is no local train that runs into the area.

-####Part 2
+####Part 2: Rutgers University

-will be co-hosted by Rutgers University: New Brunswick, NJ, 08901-8534 Please note: the exact dates for part 2 are yet to be confirmed, but will be in January 2018
+Part 2 will be co-hosted by Rutgers University: New Brunswick, NJ, 08901-8534 Please note: the exact dates for part 2 are yet to be confirmed, but will be in January 2018

+The closes airport to Rutgers is: Newark International Airport (also about 30 minutes from the airport to New Brunswick) Amtrak and local trains run into New Brunswick from NYC, Baltimore, and Philadelphia

 ### Prices and booking
 {{site.intensive_prices_US}}